 CUC's facilities are subject to the effects of severe weather conditions, principally during the hurricane season months of June through November.
 Despite preparations for disasters such as hurricanes, adverse conditions will always remain a risk.
-In order to mitigate some of this risk, the Company maintains insurance coverage which Management believes is appropriate and consistent with insurance policies obtained by similar companies.
+In order to mitigate some of this risk, the Company maintains insurance coverage appropriate and consistent with insurance policies obtained by similar companies.